niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 2. How To Read This Document

 This document provides normative specifications for NIEM data models.
 It also describes the goals and principles behind those specifications.
-It includes examples and explanations to help people understand the goals, principles, and specifications.
-People in different roles will have the greatest interest in different sections.
+It includes examples and explanations to help users of NIEM understand the goals, principles, and specifications.
+The relevant sections of this document will depend on the role of the user.
 Figure 2-1 illustrates the relationships between these roles and NIEM.

 <center>
   <figure>